Neighborhood Police Officers

 Each officer in the NPO Unit is assigned a particular area of the city.
 Within their assigned area, the officer works with patrol officers, employees from other city departments, GISD, business owners, and especially citizens to identify and assist with ongoing problems that affect the area.

-The primary duties of a Neighborhood Police Officer (NPO) are:
+Primary duties of a Neighborhood Police Officer (NPO) are:

 - Work with Crime Watch groups, Apartment Managers, Neighborhood Associations, and other community groups within the area.
 The NPO will be the primary contact for these groups, providing information about ongoing crime trends, soliciting help from the community in solving problems in their neighborhoods, and encouraging and assisting neighborhoods in banding together to work with the police toward a common goal.